 For example, some people believe that at ‘stressful’ times a cigarette will help steady the nerves so that they can cope.

-This is not correct of course, but the expectation is there, and it becomes a habitual response.
+This is not correct of course (nicotine is a stimulant, not a relaxant) but the expectation is there, and it becomes a habitual response.
 Your unconscious mind then believes that this is the best way to deal with stress and thus keeps the belief/habit in place.

 Any potential change to this belief is seen as a threat by the unconscious mind.
 This is why some people drop out of therapy.
 The unconscious resistance to change is so strong that it makes people come up with excuses to stop attending therapy sessions.

 In other words, there will always be a degree of unconscious opposition to replacing habits, behaviours, and beliefs because, to the unconscious mind, there is nothing wrong with the problem.

 The problem is a coping strategy that has at least kept you alive!